JdyxZ/Casada/info/CASADA.md

 - Custom scroll bar.✅
 - init_base_emojis() -> handle exceptions.❌
 - Change selectors.✅
-- Group conversation messages.
+- Group conversation messages.✅
-- Change MYCHAT by Casada.
+- Change MYCHAT by Casada.✅
-- Keep focus on input when we exit the emoji menu.
+- Keep focus on input when we exit the emoji menu.✅
+- When click out of the scope of room menu, exit menu.
+- Select chat: Keep scroll or scroll down.
 - Positionate well the emoji menu.
-- When click out of the scope of room menu, exit menu.
 - SillyServer.
 - Sort chats based on the most recent message (with animation?).
 - Unread message status.